UCSF-HMTRC/hyperpolarized_mri_book/_sources/analysis_visualization/analysis_visualization.md

 peak signal.
 For the substrate, the mean time can be used as a measure of the arrival time.
 For metabolic products this metric is similar to the TTP but slightly more robust to SNR (REF).
-The metric also reflects additional effects such as variations in T~1~ relaxation rates, and flow in and out of the tissue.
+The metric also reflects additional effects such as variations in $T_1$ relaxation rates, and flow in and out of the tissue.

-# 7.5 Evaluation of Metabolism Metrics
+## Evaluation of Metabolism Metrics

-It is very challenging to evaluate the accuracy of HP metabolism metrics *in vivo* because it is nearly impossible to have a ground truth values and the apparent rate constants can be influenced by a combination of perfusion/delivery, cellular uptake, pool sizes, intracellular transport (e.g. into mitochondria), enzymatic conversion, efflux out of cells, and out-flow, and compartmental T~1~ differences (32).
-Arguably, ground truth in HP experiments may only be accessible in highly controlled systems (e.g. cell systems, see Chapter 4).
+It is very challenging to evaluate the accuracy of HP metabolism metrics *in vivo* because it is nearly impossible to have a ground truth values and the apparent rate constants can be influenced by a combination of perfusion/delivery, cellular uptake, pool sizes, intracellular transport (e.g. into mitochondria), enzymatic conversion, efflux out of cells, and out-flow, and compartmental $T_1$ differences (32).
+Arguably, ground truth in HP experiments may only be accessible in highly controlled systems (e.g. cell systems, see [HP Experimental Methods: Cells and Animals](../experiments_preclinical/experiments_preclinical.md)).

 Given this limitation, simulations can be used very effectively to provide insight into evaluation of HP metabolism metrics.
 Simulation